Virtually everyone wants to Reduce Upper Back and Neck Pain! It is understandable that we focus on locations that are painful:

-In this increasingly common condition the normal balance of muscles between the front and rear of the shoulder girdle is disrupted.
-The combination of muscles that are too weak or too tight to their job destabilizes the entire neck, shoulder and upper back.
+This condition is increasingly common.
+First, the normal balance of muscles between the front and rear of the shoulder girdle is disrupted.
+Then the muscles that are too weak or too tight to their job destabilizes the entire neck, shoulder and upper back.

 So how do we fix it?
 There are three components to beginning almost any upper body postural correction and reducing pain:

 First. move the head back over the spine by strengthening the deep cervical flexors in the front of the neck